chingc/DJBuy/README.md

 - Google Chrome
 - Mozilla Firefox

 If DJBuy works or doesn't work with a web browser not listed here, please let me know.
-You may contact me by the email address found [here][3].
+My email address can be found [here][3].

 ## License